splunk/public-o11y-docs/alerts-detectors-notifications/slo/custom-metric-scenario.rst

 To measure and track the health metrics of the Emby service, Kai configures a custom metric SLO based on the Synthetics Browser test.

-Use request rate as a service level indicator (SLI)
+Use custom metric as service level indicator (SLI)
 ======================================================

 From the :guilabel:`Detectors & SLOs` page, Kai configures the SLI and sets up a target for their SLO.
 Kai follows these steps: